No-go theorem of anisotropic inflation via Schwinger mechanism: Conclusion

 We found that the decay of the dilatonic factor $f$ becomes faster than the classical one.
 From (\ref{EQ2''''}), the eventual behavior of $f$ is given by $f\propto a^{-2c}$.
 Furthermore, we found that the electric field shows a damped oscillation, whose amplitude decays to zero regardless of the values of the masses of charged fields.

 This is because in the presence of the dilatonic factor, the suppression factor of the Schwinger mechanism is given not by $\exp[-\pi m^2/(e|E|)]$, but by $\exp[-\pi m^2/(ef^{-1}|E|)]$.
 Since the growing $f^{-1}$ makes the exponent diluted, the suppression factor can just delay the onset of the Schwinger mechanism.
 The Schwinger mechanism eventually cancels out the electric field as well as in the massless case.
-We thus conclude that as long as charged and conformally coupled fields are present, the no-go theorem of anisotropic inflation holds true regardless of the values of their masses.
+We thus conclude that as long as charged and conformally coupled fields are present, the no-go theorem of anisotropic inflation holds true regardless of the values of their masses.\footnote{ Here, we consider the case where the total duration of inflation is sufficiently longer than the minimum value, about 60 $e$-folds.
+Looking at Figs. \ref{e01} and \ref{e001}, it only has to be more than several $e$-folds longer than the minimum value.
+In contrast, if it was just about 60 $e$-folds as the Swampland conjectures suggest \cite{Agrawal2018}, this model could leave an observable anisotropic hair.}

-It should be noted that we consider conformally coupled fields in this paper.
+It should be noted that we considered conformally coupled fields in this paper.
 The numerical solutions show that the electric field eventually exceeds zero.
 If supercurvature modes are present, their contribution becomes dominant in the weak electric field region, and it cannot be evaluated by the semiclassical method \cite{Kobayashi2014,Banyeres2018}.
 This is why we imposed the conformally coupled condition.
 It is a future subject to study the contribution from supercurvature modes.

 Finally, we mention that a two-form field also gives rise to an anisotropic inflation at the classical level if it is coupled to the inflaton through a dilatonic factor \cite{Ohashi2013}.
-It is an interesting question whether there exists or not a certain microscopic mechanism, which screens the anisotropic hair originating from the two-form field.
+It is an interesting question whether there exists a certain microscopic mechanism, which screens the anisotropic hair originating from the two-form field.